uio-carpentry/uio-carpentry.github.io/content/about/members.md

 : UiO, Library, Science Library (UB)
   _appointed by University of Oslo library_

+Minutes of the Carpentry\@UiO meetings can be found [in the meeting minutes folder](https://github.com/uio-carpentry/organisational/tree/master/meetings).

 ## Instructors

 We have many active instructors.
 Would you like to become an instructor, too?
 Join our mailing list or meet us at a study group.